Inside a Salon

 Space as conversation.

 Salonniere holds salon conversations in three kinds of spaces.
 First, our unique salon space in Detroit: a glass-enclosed townhouse built in 1959 by famed architect Mies van der rohe, which is itself an artwork.
 Second, in private living rooms across the country and world.
-And, third, in unique historic, architectural or forgotten spaces.
+And, third, in unique historic, architectural or forgotten spaces with real estate partners.

 One of the most celebrated projects of Mies van der rohe’s career, Detroit’s Lafayette Park is the perfect venue for intimate monthly salons.
 And Detroit is a great place for the tough courageous conversations that matter to our country right now.

-We hold salons in the private living rooms and at the kitchen tables of women guest "salonnieres" across the country, and in artistic, historic and forgotten spaces in Detroit and other cities that themselves spark important conversations about transformation, art, innovation, and social justice.
+We hold salons in the private living rooms and at the kitchen tables of women guest "salonnieres" across the country, and - with the help of our real estate partners - in artistic, historic and forgotten spaces in Detroit and other cities that themselves spark important conversations about transformation, art, innovation, and social justice.